---

 The **Events** chart shows the number of page views and custom events that were tracked across all of your projects.
 You can filter the data by **Count** or **Projects**.

-Every plan has an included limit of events per month.
-On Pro, Pro with Web Analytics Plus, and Enterprise plans, you're billed based on the usage over the plan limit.
+Hobby teams include 50,000 events per month.
+Vercel bills Pro, Pro with Web Analytics Plus, and Enterprise teams based on collected event usage.
 You can see the total number of events used by your team by selecting **Count** in the chart.

 > **💡 Note:** Speed Insights and Web Analytics require scripts to do collection of [data